dxfrontier/cds-ts-repository/README.md

 `Parameters`

 - `key (string)`: A string representing the language code to filter the entries, example `'en', 'de', 'fr', 'ro' ...`
 - `fieldsToUpdate (Object)`: An object representing the keys to filter the entries.
-Each key should correspond to a property in the `MyInterface`, and the values should match the filter criteria.
+Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.
-  - `MyInterface` was generated using [CDS-Typer](#generate-cds-typed-entities) and imported in the the class.
+  - `MyEntity` was generated using [CDS-Typer](#generate-cds-typed-entities) and imported in the the class.

 `Return value`